ben-schmitt/sea_lion_obj_detection/README.md

-# Sea_lion_obj_detection
+# Sea Lion Detection in Aerial Images

-This notebook uses labeled image data from https://www.viametoolkit.org/ to explore object detection with pytorch.
+This repository contains a jupyter notebook that demonstrates how to  use labeled image data (from https://www.viametoolkit.org/) to perform object detection with pytorch.
+The data consist of aerial images of sea lions along the coast of Alaska.
+In wildlife management, aerial surveys are often used to estimate the size of animal populations that occupy large spatial ranges.
+Aerial photographic surveys can capture many animals at a time over vast habitats; but it can be time-consuming and difficult for human analysts to identify and count all these animals.
+Computer vision methods show great promise in improving the speed and accuracy of identifying and classifying animals in aerial imagery.